Quodatum/xqdoca/README.md

                 };
 ```
 ## Development notes
-`basex -bsrc=.xqdoca src\main\xqdoca.xq`
+`basex -bconfig-path=.xqdoca src\main\xqdoca.xq`

 `xqdoca` execution scans the source folder to locate XQuery sources.
-These are then analysed using a
+These are then parsed using a
-combination of the `ex-parse` package and the BaseX `inspect:xqdoc` function.
+combination of the `ex-parse` package and a xqdoc file generated from the parse.

 The results are used to create an in-memory map